 A season of stories: christmas at the white house 2003

 Open November 19, 2015 - January 3, 2016, A Season of Stories, the 2003 White House Christmas theme, combined the wonder of the season with the magic of classic children's stories that have captured America's hearts and minds for generations.
-Among the exhibit's artifacts are one-of-a-kind decorations designed and hand-crafted by White House Residence staff members.
-Once displayed throughout the State Rooms, they depict replicas of beloved storybook characters.
-Literary figures and scenes on display include Clifford the Big Red Dog, The Cat in the Hat, The Polar Express, and Harry Potter.
-The beautiful 2003 White House Christmas tree, re-created for Museum visitors, showcases beloved literary figures on its ornaments.
+Among the exhibit's artifacts were one-of-a-kind decorations depicting replicas of beloved storybook characters designed and handcrafted by White House Residence staff members.
+Literary figures and scenes on display included Clifford the Big Red Dog, The Cat in the Hat, and Harry Potter.
+The beautiful 2003 White House Christmas tree, re-created for Museum visitors, showcased beloved literary figures on its ornaments.
 Like many families who decorate their trees with ornaments passed down from parents and grandparents, the 2003 Fraser fir was decorated with ornaments first used by Barbara Bush in 1989.
-The Christmas tree in the special exhibit features many of these same ornaments.
-Learn more about Christmas at the White House by viewing the 2003 Holiday Program as well as Holiday Photographs found on the archived White House website.
-From 2002 through 2008, Barney and Miss Beazley hosted a series of holiday videos.
-Recorded by the White House Communications Agency, watch the 2003 Barney Cam video - "Barney Reloaded."
+View the 2003 Holiday Program and the Holiday Photographs found on the archived White House website.
+From 2002 through 2008, Barney and Miss Beazley hosted a series of holiday videos; 2003 Barney Cam video - "Barney Reloaded."

 Baseball: America’s Presidents, America’s Pastime